sergueik/selenium_java/jpagefactory/README.md

 # jpagefactory

+## Info

+This is a fork of [henrrich/jpagefactory](https://github.com/henrrich/jpagefactory) - preparing to pull request with updating the latest jProtractor code.
 ## Summary:

 JPageFactory is a set of Selenium Java `FindBy` annotations that eases the usage of Selenium page factory pattern for automating Angular based web application.